MileHacker Logo

 • Major Carriers: Air France, Lufthansa, Ba, KLM, Turkish Airlines, Swiss International Air Lines connect Lyon to major hubs worldwide.

-• Non-stop Flight Choices: From numerous European capitals.
+• Non-stop Flight Choices: From many European capitals.
 Direct transatlantic flights are limited, often via Paris (CDG).

-• Seasonal Flight Availability: Prices peak during summer (June-August) and around Fête des Lumières (early December).
+• Seasonal Flight Availability: Prices peak during summer (June-August) and around Fête des Lumières (the First part of december).
 Book flights well in advance.

 Airport Services & Transfers

-LYS offers a wide range of facilities with duty-free shops, restaurants, car rental agencies, currency exchange, ATMs, lounges, hotels within the site, and free Wi-Fi.
+LYS offers a wide range of facilities including duty-free shops, restaurants, car rental agencies, currency exchange, ATMs, lounges, hotels within the premises, and complimentary Internet-Fi.

 City Transfers

 • Taxis: Available outside terminals.
-Ride to the downtown area typically €50-€60.
+Ride into the city's core typically €50-€60.

 • VTCs (Ride-sharing): Uber and Bolt operate.
 Fares comparable to or a bit lower than taxis.